SARABI MAISHA MAGIC PLUS SEASON 1 EPISODE 70

 Sound Quality

-• Samsung Crystal UHD 4K Ultra: Includes Object Tracking Sound Lite and 2.0-channel speakers (20W), providing clear but less dynamic audio compared to Atmos.
-A soundbar is also advised for a fuller sound experience in Kenyan homes.
+• Samsung Crystal UHD 6-Series: Features Object Tracking Sound Lite and 2-channel speakers (20W), delivering acceptable audio but lacking the depth of Atmos.
+A soundbar is recommended for both.

 Durability and Longevity